stickmastererik/vive-report/ISSUES.md

 - Only way to patch is to restart your game
 - Collisions still occur, and you can hear players and sounds from footsteps.

-## Solution Ideas:
-[``octomonke``](https://github.com/andrewpcvr): Virtual leaderboard that appears on spectator screen, or manually reload the map when the report menu is closed

-## Exploration
+## Exploration Patches
+### Will Work (Proven by other mods):
+Providing a leaderboard that will pop up can be less detectable than the regular Oculus Report Menu.
+This may mean making a smaller dumbed-down ``BananaOS`` fork, and just using the leaderboard on there to report.

+### In Experimentation
-This method was found by ``octomonke`` and will figure out what map the player is in over the network
+This method will figure out what map the player is in over the network.
 ```cs
 string gamemode = PhotonNetworkController.Instance.currentJoinTrigger.networkZone;